International Filmfest of entertaining, fantastic and arthouse free genre cinema.

 Movies that are neither in German nor in English language must have English subtitles, burned directly into the picture is preferred, and not in the black bars of Cinemascope titles.

-The films selected for the festival program will be shown exactly one time at the Obscura Filmfestival.
+The films selected for the festival program will be shown exactly one time at the Obscura short film night.